 3.2.2 Retirement Contribution: The Congregation will make contributions to a qualified church retirement plan.
 All eligibility and participation requirements will be adhered to, as determined by the Plan Sponsor and pursuant to the applicable plan documents and federal law.
 Contributions will be submitted by the applicable federally-regulated due date for each contribution type.

-3.2.2.1 For congregations in the UU Organizations Retirement Plan: Consistent with the legal commitments outlined in our congregation's Employer Participation Agreement on file with the UUA Office of Church Staff Finances, the Congregation will make a _____% Employer Contribution.
-[And, if applicable, a _____% matching contribution and/or _____% auto-enroll.]
+3.2.2.1 For congregations in the UU Organizations Retirement Plan: Consistent with the legal commitments outlined in our congregation's Employer Participation Agreement on file with the UUA Office of Church Staff Finances, the Congregation will make a _10____% Employer Contribution.
 The Congregation will define compensation in accordance with the exclusions we have designated in item 4 of that Agreement.
 If at any time an inconsistency is found between this Agreement and the congregation's Employer Participation Agreement, the staff or lay leader responsible for Retirement Plan administration will immediately contact the UUA Retirement Plan Director, RetirementPlan@uua.org, for assistance in coming to a resolution.
 Along with all other employees, the Minister can authorize elective contributions through salary deferral at any time.

 3.2.3 Insurance premiums: The Congregation will pay insurance premiums as follows: